BpaNdaZ/Coursera_Algorithms-Specialization_Stanford/Course1/Week1_Karatsuba Algorithm/README.md

 	- automatically floored under // operator

 Since there are so many problems can be arised when the input has negative numbers, i decide to abs() the input and then return the right result based on the sign of the original input.

+And there is also a similar algorithm for matrix multiplication which is called **Strassen algorithm**.